linzhe141/markdown-stream/readme.md

 > [!IMPORTANT]
 > Just a toy
 >
-> `markdown-streamx` does not check whether the input is a complete and correct
+> `markdown-streamx` does not check whether the input is a complete and correct，so you must ensure that the markdown you enter is normal and there is no strange usage.

 Tranform a stream of Markdown into HTML